neilberkman/clippy/README.md

 ## MCP Server

-Clippy includes a built-in MCP (Model Context Protocol) server that allows AI assistants like Claude to interact with your clipboard programmatically.
+Clippy includes a built-in MCP (Model Context Protocol) server that lets AI assistants copy generated content directly to your clipboard.

+Ask Claude to generate any text - code, emails, documents - and have it instantly available to paste anywhere:
+- "Write a Python script to process CSV files and copy it to my clipboard"
+- "Draft an email about the meeting and put it on my clipboard"
+- "Generate that regex and copy it so I can paste into my editor"

+No more manual selecting and copying from the chat interface.

 ### Setup